Video content may be more popular than ever, but email marketing isn’t going anywhere—in fact, it’s as essential in 2023 as it ever has been.

 Segmenting your lists lets you target specific audiences with different email campaigns.

-You can also segment by interest or industry if you offer products and services that are geared toward different types of customers.
+You can also segment by interest or industry if you offer products and services geared toward different customers.

 Similarly, you may have email campaigns targeting CMOs and another targeting CFOs.

-Once you’ve segmented your list, start brainstorming email campaigns based around one clear goal: boosting awareness, or encouraging people to buy a product, or generating interest in your content, etc.
+Once you’ve segmented your list, start brainstorming email campaigns based on one clear goal: boosting awareness, encouraging people to buy a product, generating interest in your content, etc.